statnet/lolog/README.md

 summary(fitind)
 ```

-For a more detailed desciption of what can be done with lolog, [see the package vignette](inst/doc/lolog-introduction.pdf)
+For a more detailed description of what can be done with LOLOG models, [see the introductory vignette](inst/doc/lolog-introduction.pdf).

+An application of LOLOG modeling to a UK Faculty data set with comparisons to an ERGM fit can be found [here](inst/doc/lolog-ergm.pdf).

 ## Development